1.1. Stress during certain brain development phases particularly harmful¶

 1.3.2.13.
 Increased susceptibility to oxidative stress¶

-Early as well as prolonged stress increases vulnerability to oxidative stress.
+Early and long-term stress increases vulnerability to oxidative stress.

-Moderate and severe childhood maltreatment (MAL) positively correlates with the overall change in cytokine IL-6 stress response and maximum IL-6 concentration during TSST.
+Moderate and severe childhood maltreatment (MAL) correlates positively with the overall change in the stress response of the cytokine IL-6 as well as the maximum IL-6 concentration during TSST.

-Traumatic experiences in childhood cause elevated CRP levels.
+Traumatic experiences in childhood cause increased CRP levels.

-This could be due to the Kindling effect.
-Earlier activation of cytokines (proteins that fight inflammation) leads to a more intense cytokine response when activated again.
+This could be due to the kindling effect.
+Earlier activation of cytokines (proteins that fight inflammation) leads to a more intensive cytokine response when they are activated again.

 ⇒ Kindling hypothesis of depression.
-Because cytokines can affect neurotransmitter systems, early childhood cytokine intoxications cause long-lasting changes in catecholamine systems (dopamine, norepinephrine, serotonin).
+Since cytokines can influence the neurotransmitter systems, early childhood cytokine intoxications cause long-lasting changes in the catecholamine systems (dopamine, noradrenaline, serotonin).

-Thus, even low doses of the cytokine IL-2 in newborn mice caused permanently reduced levels of dopamine in the hypothalamus in adulthood.
+For example, even low doses of the cytokine IL-2 in newborn mice led to permanently reduced dopamine levels in the hypothalamus in adulthood.

 1.3.2.15.
 Epigenetic changes due to early stress¶